AlexIII/tcc-g15/README.md

 <img src="./screen-2.png" />

-Tested for Dell G15 5515, 5511, 5525, 5530 _(big thanks to @T7imal and @cemkaya-mpi for testing and debugging!)_.
+**AWCC - "Alienware Control Center" is an app for thermal control that Dell ships with their G-series notebooks.*

+## Target platform

+OS: Windows 10/11.

+Supported Dell G15 models: 5511, 5515, 5520, 5525, 5530.

 May also work on other Dell G15 notebooks.

 Please report if it worked / didn't work for you.
 Your feedback is highly appreciated.

-**AWCC - "Alienware Control Center" is an app for thermal control that Dell ships with their G-series notebooks.*
+_Big thanks to @T7imal, @cemkaya-mpi, @THSLP13 for testing and debugging._

 ## What it can do